 The question of vision is central to the study of new technologies not only because of the role of images in these systems, but of sight itself, of seeing.
 To address and understand the role of vision in technological systems is to expose their underlying value systems, the ways in which they also mediate visibility for others.

-This program will equip students to be effective critics of not only their chosen subjects of study, but of their own increasingly digital scholarly spaces.
-Outcomes will include scholarly publications and presentations in traditional and experimental forms, a new digital tool made available to the public for use in scholarly research and publication, and a concluding symposium on the rise of the “Humanities Lab” as a space of experimentation for scholarly form, method and audience.
+This program equips students with interdisciplinary techniques to be effective critics of not only their chosen subjects of study, but of their own increasingly digital scholarly spaces.
+Outcomes include scholarly publications and presentations in traditional and experimental forms, a new digital tool made available to the public for use in scholarly research and publication, and a concluding symposium on the rise of the “Humanities Lab” as a space of experimentation for scholarly form, method and audience.

 The Program is administered through the INTERSECT program in the Graduate College at the University of Illinois.